 Yes.
 The Amazon SES Developer Guide provides instructions for configuring common mail transfer agents (MTAs) to use Amazon SES as an email transport.
 By following these instructions, you can create a private SMTP relay for use with any existing SMTP client software.
 This includes any software that you write, or any third-party software that supports SMTP, such as content management and database management systems.

-Q: How does Amazon SES send bounce and complaint notifications to me?
+Q: How does Amazon SES send bounce, complaint, and delivery notifications to me?

-Q. Where does Amazon SES send my bounce and complaint notifications?
+Q. Where does Amazon SES send my bounce, complaint, and delivery notifications?

-If you choose to receive bounce and complaint notifications via email, Amazon SES will send you your bounce and complaint notifications based on the following logic:
+Delivery notifications are available through Amazon SNS.
+Bounces and complaints can be sent to you by email, through Amazon SNS, or both.
+If you choose to receive bounce and complaint notifications by email, Amazon SES will send you your bounce and complaint notifications based on the following logic:

 If you used the SMTP interface to send the message, then notifications go to the address specified in SMTP's required MAIL FROM command, which overrides any Return-Path header specified in the SMTP DATA.